MedTech Innovator

 Non Equity Assistance in 2024

 INOPASE is a medical device company focused on the development of wirelessly powered, closed-loop implantable neuromodulation technologies.
-The company is currently advancing two key products: a closed-loop sacral neuromodulation system aimed at treating overactive bladder and a closed-loop brain neuromodulation device designed for epilepsy management.
-INOPASE's platform utilizes advanced algorithms to deliver personalized treatment plans by detecting symptoms and providing targeted stimulation therapy, positioning the company as a significant player in the treatment of chronic neurological diseases.
+The company is currently working on closed-loop sacral neuromodulation systems for the treatment of overactive bladder and closed-loop brain neuromodulation systems aimed at addressing epilepsy.
+INOPASE's platform utilizes advanced algorithms to enable personalized treatment plans, detecting symptoms and providing targeted stimulation therapy to patients with chronic neurological diseases.

 Ortho-tag